jpflandrs/riboDB/README.md

 In fact the results are similar, except that extraction not being done, upload will give nothing.
 This function will be improoved.

+## What is behind ?

+### the riboDB database
+RiboDB currently contains nucleic and protein sequences of ribosomal proteins from 196,228 genomes (Bacteria (183,167) and Archaea (13,061).
+The aim of this work is facilitate the use of ribosomal proteins in phylogeny.

+RiboDB currently contains the rDNA if available in the genomes.
+As concern 16SrDNA, it contains 138,286 genomes of Bacteria and 4,779 of Archaea representing 22,781 species names.
+In the common case of multiples operons only one rDNA is retained on the basis of its centrality

+For Bacteria the source of the genomes is NCBI RefSeq, except for genomes bearing a "species" level not found in RefSeq.
+For Archaea we select all the genomes available in NCBI RefSeq and GenBank.

+Building the DB is done by using our own HMM set.
+The candidate proteins are then submitted to a quality-control by using a MMSEQS clustering that include reference sequences manually selected.
+Sequences from a cluster where references are also found are validated.
+The sequences occuring twice or more in a genome are separated in the "multiples" category.

+### The TCP server
+From riboDB the data are re-organized in Julia dictionaries that are used by a TCP server written in Julia to answer to the queries.
+The process is described in its GitHub at **[TCPriboDB](https://github.com/jpflandrs/TCPriboDB)**

+### This website
+It is, like _TCPriboDB_ written in Julia and it uses the **[GenieFramework](https://genieframework.com)**.

 ## License